 Occasionally, a doctor may recommend a procedure to reset the person’s heart rhythm using a cardioversion or a catheter ablation.

 During a catheter ablation, a doctor will make a small incision in the groin or arm and slide a straw-sized tube through a blood vessel until it reaches the heart.
 They will then guide thin wires called electrode catheters through the tube into the heart.

 The doctor will place the electrode where the abnormal cells are located and administer painless radiofrequency energy.
-This destroys the cells that were causing the irregular rhythm.
+This

 During a cardioversion, a brief electric shock resets the abnormal rhythm back to a normal rhythm.

 In situations where A-fib is linked to another illness, treating the underlying condition should stop the A-fib.

 It is not always possible to prevent A-fib, but there are steps a person can take to stay healthy and reduce the risk of developing the condition.